 In the Christian calendar, the full moon of spring is referred to as the Paschal Full Moon and is utilized to determine the Easter date.
 The Paschal Full Moon is also arrived at using mathematical approximations that follow a 19-year cycle referred to as the Metonic cycle.

 If you consider the considerations mentioned earlier, you will learn that Easter is observed on the Sunday after the Paschal Full Moon.
-This a sufficient answer for anyone looking to answer the question, “How are Easter dates determined?"

-Astronomical versus Ecclesiastical dates
+Astronomical versus Ecclesiastical Easter dates

-The astronomical calendar possesses dates for notable astronomical events that includes moon phases, meteor showers, eclipses and many more.
+The astronomical calendar possesses dates for notable astronomical events that include moon phases, meteor showers, eclipses and many more.
 The Ecclesiastical calendar often referred to as the Lunar calendar, depends on Easter Day's date.

 The church rules don’t necessarily agree with the astronomical measurements.
 In 325 A.D, the Roman Emperor Constantine organized a meeting referred to as the First Council of Nicaea.
 They discussed the new rules of the Julian calendar, including how to determine the dates of Easter.